 I’ve seen firsthand how complaints of elbow pain decreased when I lowered the volume of heavy deadlifting, overhead pulling, and farmers carries.
 All are great exercises to build strength, but can make throwing arms angry.

-Yet, getting strong is important.
+Yet, getting strong no matter your position in baseball is important.
 There are three phases that determine if you need to keep pushing, or start backing off to maintain strength and reduce injury risk.

 Foundation Phase: Large Upfront Gains

 Athletes with a low training age (0-3 years) are going to make large performance gains – including throwing harder – by getting stronger and putting on muscle, provided their flexibility doesn’t suffer too much.